-We woke up this morning just before dawn to the eerie, yet captivating, sound of an elk bugling.
+We woke up this morning before dawn, camped just inside the Happy Jack segment, to the eerie, yet captivating, sound of an elk bugling.
 The strange sound echoed through the woods and was so cool to hear.

 Ed and I had a hard time deciding on a plan today.
-The original thought was for him to drive to the Gooseberry Springs Trailhead, which is the end of the 30-mile Happy Jack passage that I’d be starting today, then hike in to meet me.
+The original thought was for him to drive to the Gooseberry Springs Trailhead, which is the end of the 30-mile Happy Jack (Passage 28) that I’d be starting today, then hike in to meet me.

 But because of all of the talk of deep mud and water, we weren’t sure how long it would take us and if we could meet halfway, in 15 miles.
-Since cell service is terrible and we couldn’t count on communicating, Ed left the car and hiked with me.
+If we couldn’t, one of us would have a tent at night and the other wouldn’t.
+That’s too risky.
+Plus, since cell service is terrible here, we couldn’t count on communicating.
+So Ed left the car and hiked with me.

 The first 5.1 miles of Happy Jack were heaven.
 We trekked on soft singletrack that wound through pine forests and was relatively flat.

 After that, the path followed a lot of forest roads.
 Many of these were rocky and unpleasant.
 Toward the end of the day, though, it changed back to singletrack in the woods.
 Ahhh!